ched-dev/obs-tasks-overlay/README.md

 - [x] `!task title Title of the List` changes the title of the list on screen
 - [x] Saved to localStorage (enabled by default)
 - [x] Custom task commands can be added in `taskHandlers/index.js`
-- [x] Configuration: Command Name, Allow Mods, Title Text, Scale, Vertical Align
+- [x] Configuration: Command Name, Allow Mods, Allowed Users List, Title Text, Scale, Vertical Align
 - [ ] Configuration: Colors, Font Family
 - [ ] Configuration UI